Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Results

-We show the energy distribution curves (EDC) of the doped HM and the eHHM in Fig.~\ref{Fig.main6}.
-Compared to the doped HM, the extended $e$-ph coupling separates the spinon and holon bands as $k\rightarrow k_F$, so the holon band persists even though $k>k_F$.
-When $k\rightarrow k_F$, the split value between the spinon and holon bands is around $1.02t$, which is close to the phonon frequency.
-Furthermore, the holon and shadow bands are broadened and their spectral weights are reduced, as in the half-filled HHM.
-The above discussions show that even though the on-site $e$-ph coupling ($\gamma$) is very weak, the extended $e$-ph couplings ($\gamma',\gamma''$) can have a significant influence on the spectra.
+The energy distribution curves (EDC) shown in Fig.~\ref{Fig.main6} correspond to Fig.~\ref{Fig.main5} (a) and (d).
+In comparison to the doped HM, the extended $e$-ph coupling splits the spinon and holon bands as $k\rightarrow k_F$, causing the holon band to remain present even when $k>k_F$.
+When $k\rightarrow k_F$, the separation between the spinon and holon bands is approximately $1.02t$, which is close to the phonon frequency.
+Additionally, the holon and shadow bands are broadened and their spectral weights are reduced, similar to the behavior of the half-filled HHM.
+These observations demonstrate that even though the on-site $e$-ph coupling ($\gamma$) is very weak, the extended $e$-ph couplings ($\gamma',\gamma''$) can significantly affect the spectra.